pcorey/pcorey.github.io/_posts/2016-09-12-rewriting-history.markdown

 git remote add origin https://github.com/pcorey/my_project
 </code></pre>

-We’ve cloned `base`{:.language-javascript} into the `my_project`{:.language-javascript} directory, removed it’s `origin`{:.language-javascript} pointer to the `base`{:.language-javascript} repository, and replaced it with a pointer to a new `my_project`{:.language-javascript} repository.
+We’ve cloned `base`{:.language-bash} into the `my_project`{:.language-bash} directory, removed it’s `origin`{:.language-bash} pointer to the `base`{:.language-bash} repository, and replaced it with a pointer to a new `my_project`{:.language-bash} repository.

-Great, but we’re still stuck with whatever commits existed in the `base`{:.language-javascript} project before we cloned it into `my_project`{:.language-javascript}.
+Great, but we’re still stuck with whatever commits existed in the `base`{:.language-bash} project before we cloned it into `my_project`{:.language-bash}.
 Those commits most likely don’t contribute to the narrative of this specific project and should be changed.

-One solution to this problem is to clobber the Git history by removing the `.git`{:.language-javascript} folder, but this is the nuclear option.
+One solution to this problem is to clobber the Git history by removing the `.git`{:.language-bash} folder, but this is the nuclear option.
 There are easier ways of accomplishing our goal.

-The `--root`{:.language-javascript} flag of the [`git rebase`{:.language-javascript}](https://git-scm.com/docs/git-rebase) command lets us revise _every_ commit in our project, including the root commit.
-This means that we can interactively rebase and `reword`{:.language-javascript} the root commits created in the `base`{:.language-javascript} project:
+The `--root`{:.language-bash} flag of the [`git rebase`{:.language-bash}](https://git-scm.com/docs/git-rebase) command lets us revise _every_ commit in our project, including the root commit.
+This means that we can interactively rebase and `reword`{:.language-bash} the root commits created in the `base`{:.language-bash} project:

-<pre class='language-javascript'><code class='language-javascript'>
+<pre class='language-bash'><code class='language-bash'>
 git rebase -i --root master

 reword f784c6a First commit
 # Rebase f784c6a onto 5d85358 (1 command(s))
 </code></pre>

-Using `reword`{:.language-javascript} tells Git that we’d like to use the commit, but we want to modify its commit message.
+Using `reword`{:.language-bash} tells Git that we’d like to use the commit, but we want to modify its commit message.
 In our case, we might want to explain the project we’re starting and discuss the base set of files we pulled into the repository.

 ## Splicing in a Commit

 Next, let’s imaging that our project has three commits.
 The first commit sets up our project’s boilerplate.
-The second commit adds a file called `foo.js`{:.language-javascript}, and the third commit updates that file:
+The second commit adds a file called `foo.js`{:.language-bash}, and the third commit updates that file:

-<pre class='language-javascript'><code class='language-javascript'>
+<pre class='language-bash'><code class='language-bash'>
 git log --online

 1d5f372 Updated foo.js